Key takeaways from cabinet briefing: Cheap loans for farmers, relaxed norms for MSMEs

 - Provision for more loans for street vendors.
 5 million vendors to benefit

-- Cabinet approves MSP for 14 kharif crops; farmers to get 50-83% more than cost
+- Cabinet approves MSP for 14 kharif crops; farmers to get 50-83 per cent more than cost

 - Rs 50,000 crore equity investment allowed in MSMEs